-Since PM-10 emissions from road construction in the West Pinal PM-10 Nonattainment Area have been included in the motor vehicle emission budgets established in the 2023 Five Percent Particulate Plan for PM-10 for the West Pinal County Nonattainment Area, the Action scenario for the West Pinal PM-10 Nonattainment Area includes PM-10 emission estimates for road construction.
-For the Baseline scenario, road construction emissions are assumed to be zero, as no new construction is assumed to occur in future analyses years.
+Since PM-10 emissions from road construction in the West Pinal PM-10 Nonattainment Area have been included in the motor vehicle emission budgets established in the 2023

+Five Percent Particulate Plan for PM-10, the Action scenario includes PM-10 emission estimates for road construction.
+For the Baseline scenario, road construction emissions are assumed to be zero, as no new construction is assumed to occur in future analysis years.